henriquefsa98/TypeSafeNeuralNetwork/README.md

         infixr 5 :&~

  Now the network input, hidden layers and output sizes are all typed, and the constructor guarantee that all conected layers should have compatible sizes, and we define each layer activation with the constructor.

- All other functions and definitions should guarantee all the sizes constraints to be implemented, so we get correctness from the types at the development of all functions.
+ All other functions and definitions should guarantee that all the sizes constraints are respected to be implemented, so we get correctness from the types at the development of all functions.